grafana/grafana/docs/sources/shared/datasources/tempo-traces-to-profiles.md

 - Use a simplified configuration with default query, or
 - Configure a custom query where you can use a template language to interpolate variables from the trace or span.

-To use trace to profile, navigate to **Explore** and query a trace.
+To use trace to profiles, navigate to **Explore** and query a trace.
 Each span now links to your queries.
 Clicking a link runs the query in a split panel.
 If tags are configured, Grafana dynamically inserts the span attribute values into the query.
-The query runs over the time range currently selected in **Explore**.
+The query runs over the time range of the (span start time - 60) to (span end time + 60 seconds).

 ![Selecting a link in the span queries the profile data source](/static/img/docs/tempo/profiles/tempo-profiles-Span-link-profile-data-source.png)